Secretary to the Trustee (Introduction)

 Manjinder qualified as a Pensions Lawyer in 2006 and advised both employers and trustees on a broad range of pensions matters.
 Manjinder was also a Trusteeship Officer for three independent trustee companies.

-Manjinder joined Inside Pensions in April 2016 and provides secretariat and pensions manager services on a range of matters to three clients.
+Manjinder joined Inside Pensions in April 2016 and provides secretariat and pensions manager services on a range of matters to a number of clients.
+Manjinder also carries out advisor reviews, with a specialism in legal advisor reviews.

 Temi is a Pension Consultant focusing on secretariat and governance services alongside providing client relationship management as well as supporting trustee and corporate client special projects.